r1beguin/landSheperd/doc/features/context-menu-system.md

 # Context Menu System Implementation

-**Date**: November 28, 2025
+**Date**: November 28, 2025 (Updated: November 30, 2025)
 **Feature**: Interactive Right-Click Context Menu for Plant and Soil Management
 **Status**: ✅ Complete and Production-Ready
-**Performance Impact**: Negligible (<0.1ms per interaction)
+**Performance Impact**: Negligible (<0.1ms per interaction, 100ms update loop when visible)

 ---

 ## Executive Summary

 Implemented a comprehensive context menu system that provides detailed soil and plant information on right-click, replacing the previous direct-action right-click cycle.
-Players can now view nutrient levels, growth rates, and plant status before taking actions, creating a more informed and strategic gameplay experience.
+Players can now view nutrient levels, growth rates, and plant status before taking actions, creating a more informed and strategic gameplay experience. **Real-time updates** (as of November 30, 2025) ensure all displayed values refresh every 100ms while the menu is open, providing live feedback on plant growth progress and nutrient changes.

-**Key Achievement**: Unified information display and action interface that makes the complex nutrient system accessible and intuitive without cluttering the main UI.
+**Key Achievement**: Unified information display and action interface that makes the complex nutrient system accessible and intuitive without cluttering the main UI, with live updates for immediate feedback.

 ---